-I Put 12 Dating App Cliches In My Profile & The Results Were Surprising
+I Did Every Dating App Cliche & The Results Were Pretty Surprising

 If you hadn't noticed, dating apps have been around long enough that there are actual dating app clichés now.
 My least favorite dating app clichés include people who brag about their love for Oxford commas, people who use emoji bios, and people who say they "don't use this much" and then ask you to follow their lame Instagram profiles.
 As you probably learned back in high school English class, clichés are overused and you should avoid using them in your writing.
 So, just to see what would happen, I decided to try a few of the most popular ones out.